doxdc/deepseek-desktop/README.md

 ## ❓ **Why This Project?**

-I created **DeepSeek Desktop** because I believe that AI tools like DeepSeek have the potential to transform how we interact with technology.
+I created **DeepSeek Desktop [jailbreak added]** because I believe that AI tools like DeepSeek have the potential to transform how we interact with technology.
 By offering a desktop application, I hope to make this powerful tool more accessible and user-friendly, ensuring it reaches as many people as possible.
 Let's take DeepSeek to new heights together! 🚀

 ---

-Made with ❤️ by **doxdk & La Cantera Studios**.
+Made with ❤️ by **doxdc & La Cantera Studios**.